MY WORKSHOP

 What's needed for the team workshop?

-A space with A/V, and workshop style seating, generally for teams of three.
-Some pens, paper, and sticky notes are used, but I generally bring whatever's needed.
+A space with A/V, workshop-style seating (generally for teams of three), plus pens, paper, and sticky notes.
+I usually bring whatever else is needed.